-So, a few months later, when a friend needed to find a home for an abandoned puppy, I got a second dog.
+So, a few months later, I got a second dog when a friend needed to find a home for an abandoned puppy.

 It was the best decision I ever made.
 Finley was a sweet, mellow, beagle-cocker spaniel mix.
-And once Browning had a buddy to run and play with during the day, his destructive behavior stopped.
+And his destructive behavior stopped once Browning had a buddy to run and play with during the day.

-Dogs are pack animals and some dogs, like Browning, need the comfort of having at least a small pack.
-Sometimes getting a second dog to keep the first company can solve many problems like separation anxiety or being a bored dog.
+Dogs are pack animals; some dogs, like Browning, need the comfort of having at least a small pack.
+Sometimes, getting a second dog to keep the first company can solve many problems like separation anxiety or boredom.

 You’ll often see people who find a breed they like and then adopt multiple dogs from that breed, often overlapping so they always have at least one dog.

-Other dogs, like my Sydney, an Australian shepherd-corgi mix, are perfectly content being only children.
-She’s smart and independent.
-She enjoys her time playing at doggy daycare or being around other dogs at agility training, but our home is her castle, and she doesn’t want anyone else crowding her throne.
+She was intelligent and independent.
+She enjoyed playing at doggy daycare or being around other dogs at agility training, but our home is her castle, and she didn’t want anyone else crowding her throne.

-Before you add another dog, weigh the pros and cons of having a pair.
-Then if you decide to add the second dog, here are a few two dog household tips:
+Before adding another dog, consider the benefits of having two dogs and weigh the pros and cons.
+Then, if you decide to add a second dog, here are a few two-dog household tips: